 Partnerships and Collaborations

-Partners provide essential to the project including funding, personnel, and student resources.
+Collaborators are campus and/or community colleagues who have engaged in a mutual initiative with L4L.
+Partners provide essential funding, personnel, and student resources to L4L and the students we serve.
 Information found below is an excerpt from their website, please follow the link for more information on each.

 The College Crusade of Rhode Island

 The College Crusade of Rhode Island is an innovative nonprofit organization founded in 1989 to reduce high school dropout rates and increase educational and career success for low-income urban youth.
 Each year they serve approximately 3,500 Crusaders from Rhode Island's most economically disadvantaged families in Providence, Pawtucket, Central Falls, Woonsocket, and Cranston.
 The Crusade combines the steady, nurturing presence of caring adults with a rich array of programs that focus on academic enrichment, social and personal development, career awareness and exploration, and preparation for postsecondary education.
-The College Crusade assists L4L in outreach and recruitment of Scholars with the project as well as technical assistance.
+The College Crusade assists L4L in outreach and recruitment of Scholars as well as providing a College Crusade Advisor to serve Crusaders 4 days a week in the L4L space.

 College Visions empowers low-income and first-generation college-bound students to realize the promise of higher education by providing advising and resources to promote college enrollment, persistence, and graduation.
 College Visions advances equal access to educational opportunities in historically under-served communities.
-College Visions staff members are active participants on the project team and the advisory board.
-A staff member also serves as a Community Navigator, providing one-to-one support to students at RIC who have also been part of the College Visions Success Program.
+College Visions team member’s serves as a Community Navigators, providing one-to-one support to students at RIC who have also been part of the College Visions Success Program.

 Goodwill Industries of Rhode Island